Where To Stay In Marrakech For First Timers: Best Areas & Beautiful Hotels 2026

 Northern Medina: Best For A Local Experience

-We’ve stayed in both the northern and southern medina, and both are great options for first timers.
-The northern medina is a little further from our favourite attractions, though has plenty to do in it’s own right.
+We’ve stayed in both the northern and southern medina, and both are great options for first-timers.
+The northern medina is a little further from our favourite attractions, though it has plenty to do in it’s own right.

 Best Places To Stay In Northern Medina